mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

     | Lwt.Fail ex  -> Lwt.fail ex
 ```

-This solution and application are found in [tutorial/lwt/timeout1/unikernels.ml][timeout1_unikernel.ml] in the repository.
+This solution and application are found in [tutorial/lwt/timeout1/unikernel.ml][timeout1_unikernel.ml] in the repository.

-Does your solution match the one given here and always return after `f` seconds, even when `t` returns within `delay` seconds?
+Does your solution match the one given here and always returns after `f` seconds, even when `t` returns within `delay` seconds?

 This is a good place to introduce a third operation to compose threads: `pick`.